farblos/wpg2dk/README.md

 The WPG metadata refers to the volumes that contain the media files by volume ID.
-These are the numbers behind the initial hash signs seen above.
+These are the numbers behind the initial hash signs shown above.
 The rest of the media file names consists of their directory path on the volume and their file name as found in the WPG metadata.
 The result of these three items joined together with the path separator in between we call "pseudo file name".

 `wpg2dk` does not have the information on the drive letters that